EU to tighten border checks to try to detect Syria fighters

 When the new protocols are in place, suspects will have their documents checked electronically against a database of security agencies.

-At present, only about 30 percent of passports presented by travelers entering or leaving the Schengen area are checked electronically to see if they are lost, stolen or counterfeit.
+At present, only about 30 percent of passports presented by travellers entering or leaving the Schengen area are checked electronically to see if they are lost, stolen or counterfeit.